Purdue-CS193/homework-0-shub-biswas/index.md

+# Shubhro's First CS193 Homework

+### Things I Like About CS193
+- It's a very short walk from my dorm.
+- I love having my class at 5:30 pm.
+- There aren't a lot of kids in my class, and it's not crowded at all.
+- The desks are big enough to set my laptop down.
+- It's so fun and I love the lectures.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.